VCU-CS-Capstone/CS-25-325-Plug-and-Play-Dashboard-Agent-Event-Tracker/Status Reports/Status Report Fall Week 10.md

    - Started work on google analytics integration within website
 ## 2) Milestones to be completed next week ##
    - Continue work on google analytics integration
+   - Start implementing google tag manager
-   - Start work on integrating snowflake
+   - Start research on snowflake integration
 ## 3) Issues, problems or concerns ##
-   - No issues to report yet
+   - Migration of data from google analytics to snowflake seems to be a bit of a concern, definetly possible but need to do a lot of research